 - gross weekly pay

 - length of service

-You might have to pay extra compensation if you don’t follow a tribunal’s order to reinstate someone.
+You might have to pay extra compensation if you do not follow a tribunal’s order to reinstate someone.

 There’s a limit on the amount a tribunal can award for unfair dismissal, apart from in cases relating to:

-- health and safety (eg where you unfairly dismiss someone for taking action on health and safety grounds)
+- health and safety (for example where you unfairly dismiss someone for taking action on health and safety grounds)